Terry's Second Site Tips

 By default, all Tags are in the Body group, will be displayed according to the Format selected for the site, and will appear in Sort Date sequence.

 Also by default, there is a BMDB First group, composed of all Tags in the Birth, Marriage, Death and Burial groups.
 It is also of the Body Type.
-This Group is by default inactive, unless your sdf file was imported from a prior version of Second Site, and in that version had the "BMDB First" option selected.
+This Group is by default inactive, unless your sdf file was imported from an older version of Second Site, and in that version had the "BMDB First" option selected.

 To group the BMDB Tags at the beginning of each person's section, as is done by default in TMG's Journal reports, you simply make the BMDB Group active.
-On the Pages > Tag Groups screen, click in the box in front of the BMDB First group, as shown in the screenshot below.
+In the Pages > Person Entry section click in the box in front of the BMDB First group, as shown in the screenshot below.

 One appealing application for Tag Groups would be to collect all census Tags in a separate group, and present them in a table format to separate them from other Tags.
 Help contains some suggestions that should assist in doing this.
-To access that Help page, go to the Pages > Tag Groups section and press F1.
+To access that Help page, open a Tag Group and press F1.

 The following sections describe some other applications for the Tag Group feature, and suggest some ways to modify the formatting of Groups.
 The two sections that follow provide detailed instructions, using as an example a Narrative Panel to highlight research notes included for various people in a narrative-style site.
 Following that is a second example illustrating how Tag Groups can be used to provide a special section providing links to a Custom Page for specific people.